 Different Strategies in Outsourcing

-An outsourcing strategy revolves around assessing the strategic plan thhat works best for a company.
-The procedures are also known as sourcing engagement models.
+An outsourcing strategy revolves around assessing the strategic plan that works best for a company.
+The pprocedures are also known as sourcing engagement models.
 They involve the determination of activities importance level that ought to be performed in satisfying the customer’s needs (Tavana, 2014).
 The different strategies in outsourcing include comprehensive business outsourcing, selective business process outsourcing, licensing agreement, and contracting.

 Contracting is where a supplier is paid at precise time intervals after accomplishing a given task.
 It can be effective while limiting the breadth and complexity of certain business processes.
 The licensing agreement is an engagement used to outsource tangible assets.
 Technology is an apt example.
 Selective business process outsourcing reduces the integration of functional processes by entrusting a partner with the management of multiple purposes in a given professional area.
 However, the suppliers involved in this process are less complicated compared because of the few processes involved (Roebuck, 2011).